NBA Trade Rumors, News: DeMarcus Cousins, Carmelo Anthony And Other Development

 Who is Indiana Pacers willing to trade their first-round pick for?

-Per ESPN, Pacers has put forward their 2017 first-round pick in the 2017 NBA Draft for trading so All-Star Paul George can get help in bringing the championship to the team.
+Per ESPN, the Pacers have put forward their 2017 first-round pick in the 2017 NBA Draft for trading, so All-Star Paul George can get help in bringing the championship to the team.
 George told ESPN Radio on Friday morning that he wants to be on the winning team, and he seems set on making Indiana that team.

 “I wanted to be the first and want to be the first to be able to bring a championship to Indiana.
 So that’s still on my mind… and something I definitely want to achieve in Indiana.”

-Note: Update: It’s official – Cousins is going to the New Orleans Pelicans along with Omri Casspi for Langston Gallaway, Buddy Hield, and Tyreke Evans.
-The Kings will also get the Pelicans’ first- and second-round picks in the 2017 NBA Draft, according to the league sources of The Vertical.